Purana Qila Has Been Delhi's Pride & Joy For More Than 5 Centuries And Here's Why

-The Old Fort was originally built by the Mughal Emperor Humayun, who subsequently lost it in battle, then regained control over it after many years, only to fall off the second storey of his observatory a year later to an unfortunate death.
-Within 15 years of Humayun’s overthrow, the fort changed hands a number of times, only ending up in its original ruler’s demise – no wonder the fort was believed to be cursed!
+The Old Fort was originally built by the Mughal Emperor Humayun, who subsequently lost it in battle and regained control over it after many years, only to fall off the second storey of his observatory a year later to an unfortunate event.
+Within 15 years of Humayun’s overthrow, the fort changed hands several times, only ending up in its original ruler’s demise – no wonder the fort was believed to be cursed!

-The Old Fort has been subjected to exhaustive amounts of excavation and archaeological survey.
+The Old Fort has been subjected to exhaustive excavation and archaeological surveys.
 The excavated remains of pottery, crafts and various artefacts are on display in the form of an Archaeological Museum within the fort complex.
 The fort has served as the venue for several plays, cultural events and music and dance concerts in the past.

 But the most popular attraction offered by the fort today is the Light and Sound Show held here every evening, wherein the history of the seven cities of Delhi is narrated – a completely spellbinding experience that stays with you for life.
-The Purana Qila is in the immediate vicinity of the National Zoo and the Boat Club, as is the Sher Shah Suri Gate right across the road.
+The Purana Qila is near the National Zoo and the Boat Club, as is the Sher Shah Suri Gate right across the road.

 It’s located at a very short distance from the Pragati Maidan Metro Station and is truly one of the best places to visit not just in Delhi but in the entire country, so do pay a visit!